Finest English and European Ceramics and Works of Art

 The Brian Haughton Gallery founded in 1964, specialises in the finest English and European Ceramics and Works of Art from the 16th Century through to the present day.
 The Gallery is situated in the heart of London’s Art World at 15 Duke Street, St. James’s.

 Brian Haughton is one of the world’s leading authorities of porcelain and pottery working in this field.
-He has founded and organised International Fine Art Fairs in London, Dubai and New York including the Legendary International Ceramics Fair and Seminar, founded 36 years ago, now called Art Antiques London which takes place in London each June.
-Museum Directors and Curators from across the World attend and give Lectures at this prestigious event.
+He has founded and organised International Fine Art Fairs in London, Dubai and New York including the Legendary International Ceramics Fair and Seminar, founded in 1982, subsequently called Art Antiques London which took place in London each June.
+Museum Directors and Curators from across the World attended and gave Lectures at this prestigious event.

 The Brian Haughton Gallery